 Where’s the toilet? – Cèsuǒ zài nǎlǐ? (廁所在哪裡?)

 Greeting in Chinese

-Being polite, not only means knowing your please and thank you’s.
-Here is a list of the most essential greetings to master if you want to speak Chinese in Taiwan…
+Being polite not only means knowing your please and thank you’s, but it also means greeting people before you start communicating with them.
+Here are a few basic greetings to master if you want to make a good impression on the locals.

 Hello – Nǐ hǎo (你好)

 Good night – Wǎn’an (晚安)

 How are you? – Nǐ hǎo ma? (您好嗎?)

 Numbers play an important role in our everyday lives.
 And just so, they will undoubtedly be necessary while traveling in Taiwan.
 Whether you’re shopping, listening for a bus number, or perhaps even trying to phone someone – mastering these few basic numbers below is sure to go a long way.